This blog may contain affiliate links. Read our disclosure policy for more info.

 There is one thing that Calgary knows how to do right, and that’s party!

 Do you enjoy live music?
 Check out the best bands the city of Calgary has to offer at Broken City or a slightly more alternative scene at Dickens Pub.
-The Palomino is easy to access and is right on the train tracks.
-It also offers two floors and an eclectic mix of live music.

 A local favorite hangout is the Ship & Anchor Pub if you are looking for a hip, sit-down place.

-If clubbing is your thing try a Habitat Living Sound or Twisted Element for an inclusive LGBTQIA+ experience.
+If clubbing is your thing, try a Habitat Living Sound or Twisted Element for an inclusive LGBTQIA+ experience.

 15. Attend a winter event or festival